-This simple condensed image acquired many layers of meaning arising from the exegetical writings of Late Antiquity, which created out of the simple narrative an almost complete resumé of the Christian teleological plan.
+This simple condensed image acquired many layers of meaning arising from the exegetical writings of Late Antiquity and the simple narrative was amplified into an almost complete resumé of the Christian teleological plan.

 The Early Iconography of Daniel In The Lion’s Den